innov8ian/test-git/README.md

 test-git
 ========

-just an area for experiments
+just an area for experiments.
+An it is better now